 - Put in the new filter with the arrow motioning toward the heater to keep damage from happening.

-Flat filters should be replaced monthly, while pleated filters should last around three months.
-You may also use a washable filter that will work for about 10 years.
+Flat filters should be replaced monthly, while pleated filters should last about three months.
 If you have children or pets, you may have to put in a new filter more frequently.

 To make the procedure go more quickly down the line, use a permanent writing tool on your furnace housing or ductwork to list the airflow direction and filter size.

 4. Check the Condensate Pan